CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-minirule.md

-# REST API: fetch minirule meta data
+# REST API: GET minirule

 A minirule is to a collection what a regular rule is to a database.
 A method to request all metadata from a minirule can be called by sending an HTTP GET request to the following URL: